 The cross section $\frac{d\sigma^\perp}{d\Omega}$ describes the contribution from the interference of the helicity states and depends on the transverse neutrino spin components $\zeta^x_{ij}$ and $\zeta^y_{ij}$ written in terms of $\kappa_{ij}=\frac{1}{2}(\zeta^x_{ij}+i\zeta^y_{ij})$ [see the text after Eq.~(\ref{Landau density matrix})]

 where

-It is important to note that the cross sections $\frac{d\sigma^{L,R}}{d\Omega}$ depend only on the polar angle $\theta$ and are indepent of the transverse neutrino polarization components.
+It is important to note that the cross sections $\frac{d\sigma^{L,R}}{d\Omega}$ depend only on the polar angle $\theta$ and are independent of the transverse neutrino polarization components.
 Also, only the EM interaction contributes to the cross section for right-handed neutrinos ($K=R$).
-The cross section $\frac{d\sigma^\perp}{d\Omega}$ depends on both the polar and azimuthal angles of the recoil nucleon and involves the terms due to the interference between the weak and EM interactions.
+The cross section $\frac{d\sigma^\perp}{d\Omega}$ depends both on the polar and azimuthal angles of the recoil nucleon and involves the terms due to interference between the weak and EM interactions.